Shashankpantiitbhilai/SentiMate/README.md

 - BlenderBot team (Facebook AI)
 - COMET researchers (Bosselut et al., 2019)
 - RECCON dataset team (Poria et al., 2021)

-## Individual Contributions
-- **Akshat Kumar**  - Developed the code and theory of the project.
-- **Aditya Prakash**  - Developed the code developed and theory of the project.
-- **Anand Vardhan**  - Formulated the project report and theoretical buildup of the project.
-- **Shashank Pant**  - Theoritical buildup for code and UI of the chat system

 ## References